 Dawn Ogali-Frederic, Graduate Assistant

 Dawn joined the SGS DEI team in January 2020 and is engaged in implementing and analyzing the various initiatives promoting diversity, equity, and inclusion.
-Dawn is in her third year of the PhD in Higher Education program at Rutgers - New Brunswick.
+Dawn is in her fourth year of the PhD in Higher Education program at Rutgers - New Brunswick.
 Her research interests involve examining the higher education experiences of Black immigrants in the United States.

 Briana Bivens, Ph.D., Postdoctoral Research Associate

 Briana Bivens (she/her) received her Ph.D. in Educational Theory and Practice and her M.Ed. in Educational Administration and Policy from the University of Georgia.
 Her work focuses on diversity, equity, and inclusion strategic planning, and she collaborates directly with graduate students to envision and create more equitable and affirming educational experiences.
 Informed by her doctoral work and her many years engaged in multi-issue community organizing, Briana’s scholarship and advocacy explores community-based education, child and family care policy, and sustainability in transformative, justice-oriented social movements.
 Briana loves spending time with her two dogs, learning new board games, and reading speculative fiction that can help us imagine and create more just ways of being and living.